 - 2005: State board members from 22 states come together to talk about aligning the profession and creating standard licensure requirements.
 This organization, the Federation of State Massage Therapy Boards (FSMTB), creates an entry level licensure examination to create reciprocity throughout the country, the MBLEx.

 - 2013: NCBTMB introduces the Board Certification credential, the highest voluntary credential in the massage therapy profession.

 - 2014: NCBTMB agrees to no longer offer licensing examinations to the public, focusing exclusively on Board Certification, Approved Providers, and Assigned Schools.

 About Board Certification

-Beginning in the first quarter of 2013, NCBTMB will offer a new Board Certification credential.
-This credential will require that certificants pass the Board Certification exam and complete 750 hours of education, 250 hours of hands-on work experience, pass a background check, commit to oppose human trafficking and hold a current CPR certificate.
+In January 2013, NCBTMB introduced the Board Certification credential.
+This credential requires that certificants pass the Board Certification exam and complete 750 hours of education, 250 hours of hands-on work experience, pass a background check, commit to oppose human trafficking, and hold a current CPR certificate.

 At NCBTMB, our goals are to:

 - Elevate the profession by recognizing and encouraging excellence in schools, continuing education, therapist competency and high standards.

 - Establish certification as a recognized credential of professional and ethical standards.

 - Promote the worth of Board Certification to health, therapeutic massage and bodywork professionals, public policy makers and the general public.